MeirionHughes/pipeline-linq/README.md

 ## Basic Usage

 `linq` is a helper function used to wrap and chain pipeline methods together.
-Simply pass through an object that implements `[Symbol.iterator]`
+Simply pass through an object that implements `[Symbol.iterator]`, this includes `[]` or any typed-array.

 ```ts
 import {linq} from 'pipeline-linq'